LeonSijiaLu/Sijia-s-Work-Repo/Golang-Social-Network/README.md

 19. `http://localhost:8882/api/explore`: `GET Request`, it displays the latest posts of people who you are following.
 You cannot see people's posts who blocked you

-20. `http://localhost:8882/api/explore_hashtag_posts`: `POST Request`, enter `hashtag_name` to view the hottest posts of the hashtags you followed.
+20. `http://localhost:8882/api/explore_hashtag_posts/HASHTAGNAME`: `GET Request`, enter `HASHTAGNAME` is the hashtag name you want to search.
+It views the hottest posts of the hashtags you followed.
 You cannot see people's posts who blocked you.
 And if a post is set as private, you must be a follower you visit.